codedragon/refactor_lightning/slides.md

 Write out in prose what is happening in the function/block of code that you want to refactor.

 _We are opening up a window, setting the resolution, and opening up a second window.
-Then we are setting other properties for the window(s)(?), lens and camera
+Then we are setting other properties for the window(s)(?), lens and camera_<!-- .element: class="fragment" data-fragment-index="1" -->

-_Wait a minute, why are we doing that?
+_Wait a minute, why are we doing that?_<!-- .element: class="fragment" data-fragment-index="2" -->